Networks of Power and Influence: ecology and evolution of symbioses between plants and mycorrhizal fungi

-The symposium will take place over three days at the Swiss Federal Research Institute, Agroscope Reckenholz Tänikon, Research Station ART.
+The symposium will take place over three days at Agroscope in Zurich, Switzerland.
 There will be dedicated time for discussions, posters, selected poster talks and a conference dinner.

 Please feel free to download, use, print, and/or distribute the official 33rd New Phytologist Symposium promotional material: